 Texas Roadhouse Rolls Frozen

-Product Description: Texas Roadhouse provides the best packaged frozen mini rolls for you to enjoy the mouth-watering taste of it in your homeswatering, delicious roll that’s one of the most popular on the menu.
-These rolls are topped with a honey cinnamon glaze similar to the one served on their popular cinnamon butter.
+Product Description: Texas Roadhouse offers the best packaged frozen mini rolls.
+Enjoy their mouth-watering taste at home.
+These rolls are delicious and among the most popular on the menu.
+They have a honey cinnamon glaze on top, like the famous cinnamon butter.

 Packaging & Quantity: